weinsh88/weinsh88/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a software engineer/enthusiast
-- I write code, read papers, and think about query construction and streams
+- I write code and read papers about query construction and streams
 - 🌱 I’m currently learning [🐈](https://typelevel.org/cats/)
 - Ask me about Scala
 - ⚡ Fun fact: I used to be an accountant, but please don't ask me about taxes